 After competing in a senior competition, one school was so enthused that they tried to persuade their junior counterparts to join them the following year.
 When it became apparent that the logistics of getting the younger students to London so early on a Saturday morning were insurmountable, the enthusiasm did not wane; they decided to run their own competition!
 After consulting with the SSEF, Bede’s Senior School ran their very first Micro Challenge in January 2016, but with a new name – Galactic Challenge.
 Unsurprisingly the name ‘Galactic Challenge’ stuck, as did the idea of inviting parents and friends to the final presentations.

 Under its new moniker, Galactic Challenges were then held at Imperial College London, Sutton Grammar School, Wapping High School, Westminster Academy and again at Bede’s, both in 2017 and 2018.
-Now often referred to simply as GC’s, the latest GC included a total of 85 students from local schools, and the presentations were made to a packed house.
+In 2019 Bede’s again held the competition with over 120 students and nearly 400 in the audience when the students presented.
+GC’s were then held in early 2019 at Kings College London and Riddlesdown Collegiate.
+Now often referred to simply as GC’s are attracting 100+ students, and the presentations are made to a packed house.